3raxton/spicetify-custom-apps-and-extensions/README.md

 * If there are bugs or you'd like to request a feature, open an issue using the respective template.

-## Attribution
-This repository is a centralized collection of community-made custom apps and extensions for [Spicetify](https://github.com/khanhas/spicetify-cli).
-Thanks to these awesome people who make Spotify better for all of us!
-You can view all of the authors and their apps in the [ATTRIBUTION.md](ATTRIBUTION.md).

 ## License
 Licensed under the [MIT License](https://3raxton.github.io/license) by [Braxton Huff](https://github.com/3raxton)